LeoBrcina/PPPKProjectRepo/README.md

 - An **ASP.NET Core MVC web application** for managing patients, medical records, appointments, prescriptions, medicines, diseases and attachments (PostgreSQL + Entity Framework Core).
 - A set of **Python ETL & analysis scripts** for working with **TCGA / genomics data**, using **Selenium**, **MinIO**, **MongoDB**, and plotting tools.
+- A **database folder** with the full ER diagram and SQL DDL script used for the PostgreSQL schema.

 > ⚠️ All real credentials (PostgreSQL, MongoDB, MinIO) have been cleared from the repo.
 > You must provide your own connection strings and access keys before running anything.